OpenSourceBrain/OSB_Documentation/contents/Help/03_How_To_Contact_Us.md

 ### Report a bug / Request a feature

-To report an issue or request a feature with the OSB website, create a [new issue](http://www.opensourcebrain.org/projects/osb/issues/new) on the main project: project:osb.
+To report an issue or request a feature with the OSB website, create a [new issue](https://github.com/OpenSourceBrain/redmine/issues/new) on our [GitHub repository](https://github.com/OpenSourceBrain/redmine).
+Keep in mind that you need a GitHub user to do so.

-Note that you will have to [register](/account/register) and be logged in to create a new issue.
+Note that you will have to [register](https://github.com/join) and be [logged in](https://github.com/login) GitHub to create a new issue.

 ### Follow us on Twitter at @OSBTeam